-BUSA 2209 Fundamentals of Business Finance 3-0-3
+BUSA 2209 Fundamentals of Business Finance

 This course is an introduction to the principles of financial management, including capital budgeting, the cost of capital, acquisition of funds and capital structure strategies for non-financial corporations.
-Prerequisite: ACCT 2101.
+Prerequisite: ACCT 2102 with a grade of 'C' or better.

-BUSA 2210 Fundamentals of Entrepreneurship 3-0-3
+BUSA 2210 Fundamentals of Entrepreneurship